 The table can be used in the bow and the cockpit.
 It is intended for lightweight objects only such as drinks and food items.
-Storage for this table and associated hardware is provided in the starboard console.
+Storage for this table is provided in the starboard console.

 Max load = 20 pounds (9kg).
 Table collapse resulting in injury may occur if maxload is exceeded.